rmolinamir/typescript-cheatsheet/README.md

 Intersection types are similar to union types (and similar to the `extend` keyword pattern, which is explained further down), but arguably less common (yet, at least equally useful).
 Before we get into what an intersection type is, I must mention that in the [TypeScript official documentation about the intersection types](https://www.typescriptlang.org/docs/handbook/advanced-types.html), they are showcased first and *before* the union types, however in this guide I will mention them *after* the union types because they have a bit of a more abstract definition.

-To give you an idea of what an intersection type is, think of a mathematical intersection equal to [A ∩ B](https://upload.wikimedia.org/wikipedia/commons/thumb/9/99/Venn0001.svg/220px-Venn0001.svg.png), **but even then, that is not completely right in all cases**.
+Since it's a rather abstract concept, to give you an idea of what an intersection type is, think of the famous `React.js` package, `react-redux`, and its [`compose` function](https://redux.js.org/api/compose).
+A [brief look of the code snippet](https://github.com/reduxjs/redux/blob/master/src/compose.js) will show us how all of the `function` arguments of `compose` are *mixed* into one single `function`.
+This is essentially what the the intersection types do, they *mix* an N number of types to create a new one, so long as they are compatible.

 In TypeScript, an intersection type is simply a mix (more commonly referred to as a ***mixin***) between two or more types.

 **Note however, that this does not mean that you can freely use intersection types anywhere**.
 For example, this simple declaration will make the compiler throw an error: